 When you need help or a job, your local community action agency is a great resource.
 Dozens of centers are located in West Virginia.
 Case managers from the locations listed below can provide emergency financial assistance, cash grants, self-sufficiency programs, employment services and more to the less fortunate.

 Funding will vary by location, and services are generally offered on a first come-served basis to those who qualify.
 Many West Virginia agencies focus their attention on families with children and seniors, however anyone who meets qualifications may be able to receive assistance.

 An education is very important to increasing your income and/or obtaining employment.
 Many community agencies partner with other non-profit community-based organizations to provide services such as GED and classroom instruction.
 Centers can often provide free school supplies (such as backpacks) to low-income children whose families are unable to afford them.

 Transportation may be provided for individuals who do not have a car, or if their automobile is in need of repairs.
 A combination of grants or volunteer drivers may be used in West Virginia.
 Rides can be offered for a short period of time to their place of employment.
-Or the Educational Transportation Program provides transportation services to individuals for job training and/or educational purposes.
+Or the community action agency Educational Transportation Program provides transportation services to individuals for job training and/or educational purposes.
 There are also many other grant programs to help pay for car repairs.

 Educational opportunities are available.
 These will assists clients and the unemployed with job skill development.
 Services can help prepare youth and adults for their future.
 Resources also support job-seekers in retraining and securing meaningful employment through networking and partnerships with area businesses.
 Employment and education programs include the following.